snl-dakota/dakota/docs/user/usingdakota/advanced/parallelcomputing.rst

 executions.
 Currently, the methods which can exploit this level of parallelism are:

--  Hybrid minimization: when the sequential hybrid transfers multiple solution points between methods, single-point minimizers will be executed concurrently using each of the transferred solution points.
+-  :ref:`Hybrid minimization <adv_meth:hybrid>`: when the sequential
+   hybrid transfers multiple
+   solution points between methods, single-point minimizers will be executed concurrently using each of the transferred solution points.

--  Pareto-set optimization: a meta-iterator for multiobjective optimization using the simple weighted-sum approach for computing sets of points on the Pareto front of nondominated solutions.
+-  :ref:`Pareto-set optimization <adv_meth:pareto>`: a meta-iterator
+   for multiobjective optimization using the simple weighted-sum approach for computing sets of points on the Pareto front of nondominated solutions.

--  Multi-start iteration: a meta-iterator for executing multiple instances of an iterator from different starting points.
+-  :ref:`Multi-start iteration <adv_meth:multistart>`: a meta-iterator
+   for executing multiple instances of an iterator from different starting points.

 ..
    TODO: